Mallig/conversations-python/README.md

 ## Conversation API - Python

 This is a remake of an API originally created in Ruby.
-It's not too complex so thought it would be a good opportunity to learn some python.
+It's not too complex so thought it would be a good opportunity to learn some Python.
 The purpose of this API is to provide a clone of WhatsApp with groups of messages between users.
 These messages will be displayed through a frontend built using React.
-At the moment there are two different groups of messages the api needs to be able to return, all messages between two users and the most recent message between a user and all other users they have been in contact with.
+At the moment there are two different groups of messages the API needs to be able to return, all messages between two users and a users most recent message for each of their conversations.

 This project is using Flask, Postgresql with SQLAlchemy.